followben/miner/README.md

 For more interesting examples, see:

-- [groundsim](https://github.com/followben/groundsim) - a more complex containerized example using FastAPI, Strawberry and Broadcaster that supports mutations, REST, a basic visualisation of the data in React, and deploys via CI/ CD to the cloud.
+- [groundsim](https://github.com/followben/groundsim) - a more complex containerized graphql project using a similar stack which includes mutations, REST, a basic visualisation of the data in React, and deploys via CI/ CD to the cloud.
-- [datalogger](https://github.com/followben/datalogger) - another sample GraphQL api using Django and Graphene.
+- [datalogger](https://github.com/followben/datalogger) - an older sample api using Django and Graphene.